 However, since the generator is no longer locked to the mains reference frequency, a change in load demand will cause a momentary change in speed followed by the governing system response to adjust the prime mover nominal speed.
-It is this change in the prime mover speed and hence the generator frequency that can be detected by the KCG591E.
+It is this change in the prime mover speed and hence the generator frequency that can be detected by the KCG596E.

-The KCG591E uses an five cycle band to compare frequency difference and hence the rate of change can be determined.
-Typical trip times for a rate of change of
+The KCG596E uses a five cycle band to compare frequency difference and hence the rate of change can be determined.
+Typical trip times for a rate of change of frequency of 0.4Hz/sec. are in the order of 150mS.